The Wang-Landau algorithm reaches the flat histogram criterion in finite time: Proof when Proof when d >= 2

-We consider the log penalties defined for update (\ref{eq:rightupdate}) by: where $\nu_t(i)$ is the number of visits of $(X_t)$ in $\mathcal{X}_i$.
-We assume without loss of generality that $\log\theta_0 = 0$.
+where $\nu_t(i)$ is the number of visits of $(X_t)$ in $\mathcal{X}_i$.
+We assume without loss of generality that $\log \theta _0 = 0$.
 Then $(X_t, \log\theta_t)$ is a Markov chain, by definition of the WL algorithm.
 We first prove that $(X_t, \log\theta_t)$ is $\lambda$-irreducible, for a sigma-finite measure $\lambda$.
-We will require the following additional assumption on the desired frequencies $\phi$. \begin{assumption}{ } The desired frequencies are rational numbers:
+We will require the following additional assumption on the desired frequencies $\phi$. \begin{assumption}{ } The desired frequencies are rational numbers,

 \end{assumption}

 \begin{lemma} Let $\Theta$ be the following subset of $\mathbb{R}^d$: